 The on-rush of visitors didn't worry the soldiers.
 The men had already been living in a fishbowl of sorts during their months of training as curious crowds came to watch them drill.
-There were also frequent visits from government and military officials there to see how the men were getting on.

 As they stood at attention, the governor, directing his speech to the 54th's commander, Col. Robert Gould Shaw, told him that although the presentation of colors was "no new scene," in this instance it was "a novel and peculiar one -- there is an importance attached to this occasion which never existed with any similar event."

 Gov. Andrew must have felt a particular joy in saying these words.
 He had been the driving force behind the birth of the 54th.